zaicodes/whack-a-mole/README.md

 - Instructions: The game has an instruction button which offers clear guidance on how to play, ensuring a smooth start for everyone.
 There are three ways to close it: an x button, play button as well as the escape button from keyboard.

-- Score Tracking: Users can keep tracking of their progress with a real-time score display at the bottom.
-They can aim for higher scores with each round.
+- Score Tracking: Users can keep tracking of their progress with score display at the bottom.
+They can also check their top score in LeaderBoard and aim for higher scores with each round.

 - Responsive Design: the game can be played seamlessly across desktops, tablets, and mobile phones.
 The game's design adapts to different devices for a consistent experience.

 - Cartoonish Visuals: The game has a delightful cartoonish graphics.
 The cohesive visual style adds charm to the user's gaming experience.

 - Accessibility: The game is designed with inclusivity in mind.
-Alternative cues for colour-based information, click sound and screen reader compatibility to ensure everyone can play.
+Alternative cues for colour-based information such as hover effect, click sound and screen reader compatibility to ensure everyone can play.

-- Consistent Design: The game has a consistent fonts, color schemes, and button styles across all screens.
+- Consistent Design: The game has a consistent fonts, colour schemes, and button styles across all screens.

 ### Target Audience